luisw19/apidemo/README.md

     b.
 Add values as following: "Name": Orders Demo , "version": 1.0, "Description": Sample orders API
     c.
 Edit "API Request", add "v1/ordersdemo" as the "API Endpoint URL"
     e.
 Edit "Service Request", click "Enter a URL" then enter the Apiary Orders Demo mock URL
     f.
-Click on the "Deploy" icon (second top-down on the left), then click ""
+Click on the "Deployments" icon (second top-down on the left), then click "Deploy API", select a gateway and then Deploy
+    g.
+Try the URL from your browser or an API tester

 # Create Sample Orders Microservice